taliyashitreet/-OOP_Ex2/README.md

 ## Canvas:
-this class represents the GUI- extends JFrame and implements ActionListener
+this class represents the GUI- extends JFrame and implements ActionListener <br />
  @Override :
  - paint
  - paintComponents (responsible of painting the whole GUI and repaint after Event)